andreamazza89/game_of_life/docs/domain_model.md

 number of cells alive and this cannot be calculated for all scenarios due to game of life not being decidable.

-In light of the above, it might be impossible to have a real-time implementation of game of life.
+In light of the above, it might be impossible to have a guaranteed real-time implementation of game of life.

 ### Coordinate system